griffithlab/civic-docs/docs/index.rst

 - `Standardized decision support in next generation sequencing reports of somatic cancer variants <https://www.ncbi.nlm.nih.gov/pubmed/24768039>`_

-The CIViC Ecosystem of Collaborators, Moderators and Other Stakeholders
+The CIViC Ecosystem of Collaborators, Moderators, and Other Stakeholders
 -----------------------------------------------------------------------

 The CIViC project aims to facilitate a collaborative ecosystem of research